jamesbuckett/ckad-questions/README.md

 - This will help you understand the interaction and relationships between Kubernetes Resource types
 - Installation instructions for Octant can be found [here](https://octant.dev/)

-All questions in the repo are running on this publicly available [Octant](http://octant.jamesbuckett.com/).

-This is made available so that you can more easily visualize questions and final state of each question.

 </p>
 </details>